 \section{Preliminaries}

-This section reviews definitions and properties of stochastic Banach spaces.
+This section reviews the definitions and properties of stochastic Banach spaces.
 The space $\cH_p^\gamma(\tau)$ is used as solution spaces.
-Gr\"onwall's inequality and H\"older embedding theorems for $\cH_p^\gamma(\tau)$ are essentially employed to show the unique solvability and solution regularity.
+Gr\"onwall's inequality and the H\"older embedding theorems for $\cH_p^\gamma(\tau)$ are employed to show the unique solvability and solution regularity.
 For more information, see \cite{kry1999analytic,grafakos2009modern,krylov2008lectures}.

 \begin{definition}[Bessel potential space] Let $p>1$ and $\gamma \in \mathbb{R}$.
 The space $H_p^\gamma=H_p^\gamma(\bR^d)$ is the set of all tempered distributions $u$ on $\bR^d$ satisfying

 Similarly, $H_p^\gamma(\ell_2) = H_p^\gamma(\bR^d;\ell_2)$ is a space of $\ell_2$-valued functions $g=(g^1,g^2,\cdots)$ satisfying